opengeospatial/geosemantics-dwg/whitepaper-ideas.md

 * A lack of connectivity to other OGC webservices: Why not allow OGC webservices with a linked data backend?

 Taking into account this aspect I would argue that providing these query capabilities and developing plugins for major platforms such as QGIS would enable the geospatial community to use linked data in a proper way.
 Unless the geospatial community can use linked data in a way they use traditional geospatial webservices, linked data will remain unattractive.
 However, by defining a new GeoSPARQL standard, these prerequisites can be fulfilled and can lead to implementations such as plugins, triple store backends to OGC webservices and therefore to a greater interest in the geospatial community.

+### Relationship API data access and Linked Data
+In addition to the "I want to use SPARQL" model of the semantic Web, there is a more general requirement facing every data exchange and API publication process of passing information about what terms mean to the end user.
+Using Linked Data for the terminology space (models) allows data and APIs to be unambiguoulsy defined using dereferenceable terms.
+This does not require users to know or care about RDF or SPARQL.
+This use case overlaps with a bigger question about the semantic architecture - how geoSPARQL fits in with a semantic web friendly version of the General Feature Model, CRS and other key semantics.
+GeoSPARQL design and resources should then be optimised ot fit into that bigger architecture.